 The name “locos” in Chilean Spanish comes from the native Mapuche language and it means “crazy”.
-Nothing to do with the Chilean seafood at all!
+Interestingly, the name has nothing to do with the food.

 To be honest, even though the locos looked a little strange, what they lack in looks, they make up in taste.
 After one bite you understand why they are a “delicacy”.